rywible/wrela6/docs/implementation/2026-07-05-edge-platform-capabilities.md

 - [ ] **Acceptance Criteria**

 - `CheckedProgram` contains certified sealed region field records and certified sealed callable field records.
+- Certification inspects each checked field type: source types are ignored, target type constructors are looked up in `targetSurface.sealedRegions` and `targetSurface.sealedCallables`, and applied target constructors use their constructor target type ID.
 - A sealed capability field outside an `edge class` is rejected.
 - A sealed capability field with a mismatched owner argument is rejected.
 - An owner-bound callable field must use the containing edge class as its owner argument.
+- A sealed region or callable type with no owner type argument emits `SURFACE_SEALED_CAPABILITY_OWNER_ARGUMENT_MISSING`.
 - Certification output is deterministic and keyed by source field ID.

 - [ ] **Code Examples**